Russian Arrested in Spain 'Over US Election Hacking'

 Hacking involves a computer.
 People have been trying to sway public opinion in the way they want since the creation of the concept of an election.
 That doesn't make it "social hacking".

+That's social engineering, not hacking, you clown.
+It's a meatspace escalation of privilege attack, and is absolutely not hacking.
+Hacking involves attacking a machine and getting it to exhibit unexpected or unintended behavior.

-Re:Reminder: "Hacking" was mere illumination (Score:4, Informative)
+Re:Reminder: "Hacking" was mere illumination (Score:5, Informative)

 By your metaphor, i can take your wallet and take your credit card, since you're just going to hand it over to a store anyway.
 I mean, it's the same thing right?
 Information wants to be free and all that.